 What Qualifies You to be an Ivy League Student – Know Before You Apply

-- Remember to check the admission requirements carefully, including test scores (SAT, GRE, LSAT, GPA), recommendations, extra-curricular activities, and other academic achievements.
+- Remember to carefully review the criteria for admission, including test scores (SAT, GRE, LSAT, GPA), recommendations, extracurricular activities, and other academic accomplishments.
+Oh!
 They matter!

-- You should keep in mind, though, that there are thousands of higher education institutions in the U.S., and several of them score high in university rankings while having lower tuition costs.
-This is why, when searching for universities, you should really seek the perfect fit that suits your personal needs.
+- However you should bear in mind that in the U.S. there are thousands of higher education institutions, and many of them rank high in university rankings despite offering lower rates of tuition.
+This is why you should always follow the right match that fits your personal needs while looking for universities.